Book Recommendations

 The second half of the book is a Jini reference.

-The book seems to be in limited availability right now, which is a
+The book seems to be in limited availability right now, which is a shame since it's a great book. |

 Core Java is perhaps the definitive general-purpose Java book.